DeNA/mobilize-base/README.md

 ### Create Requestor

 Requestors are people who use the Mobilize service to move data from one endpoint to another.
-They each have a Jobspec, which is a google sheet that contains one or more Jobs.
+They each have a Runner, which is a google sheet that contains one or more Jobs.

 To create a requestor, use the Requestor.find_or_create_by_email